Wireless Quantum Key Distribution in Indoor Environments: Acknowledgment

 The authors would like to thank Z. Ghassemlooy and D. Bitauld for fruitful discussions.
 All data generated in this paper can be reproduced by the provided methodology and equations.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiographynophoto}{Osama Elmabrok} received his B.Sc degree in electrical and electronic engineering from University of Benghazi (formerly known as Garyounis University) in 2002, and M.Eng in communication and computer engineering from National University of Malaysia in 2007.
-He was working as an assistant lecturer for University of Benghazi before joining University of Leeds where is currently working toward his Ph.D. degree.
+\begin{IEEEbiographynophoto}{Osama Elmabrok} received his B.Sc degree in Electrical and Electronic Engineering from the University of Benghazi (formerly known as Garyounis University) in 2002, and M.Eng in Communication and Computer Engineering from the National University of Malaysia in 2007.
+He was working as an Assistant Lecturer for the University of Benghazi before joining the University of Leeds, where he is currently working toward his Ph.D. degree.
 Prior joining the academic field, he worked as a communications engineer for Almadar Telecom Company, Azzaawiya Refining Company, and RascomStar-QAF Company.
-His current research interest is about wireless quantum key distribution (QKD) in indoor environments. \end{IEEEbiographynophoto}
+His current research interests include quantum key distribution and its application in wireless environments. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Mohsen Razavi} received his B.Sc. and M.Sc. degrees (with honors) in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 1998 and 2000, respectively.
 From August 1999 to June 2001, he was a member of research staff at Iran Telecommunications Research Center, Tehran, Iran, working on all-optical CDMA networks and the possible employment of optical amplifiers in such systems.
 He joined the Research Laboratory of Electronics, at the Massachusetts Institute of Technology (MIT), in 2001 to pursue his Ph.D. degree in Electrical Engineering and Computer Science, which he completed in 2006.
 He continued his work at MIT as a Post-doctoral Associate during Fall 2006, before joining the Institute for Quantum Computing at the University of Waterloo as a Post-doctoral Fellow in January 2007.
 Since September 2009, he is a Faculty Member at the School of Electronic and Electrical Engineering at the University of Leeds.
 His research interests include a variety of problems in classical optical communications.
-In 2014, he chaired and organized the first international workshop on Quantum Communication Networks. \end{IEEEbiographynophoto}
+In 2014, he chaired and organized the first international workshop on Quantum Communication Networks.
+He is currently coordinating the European Training Network QCALL, which aims at making quantum communications technologies accessible to the end users. \end{IEEEbiographynophoto}